 For the valentine who’s always misplacing keys

-For the valentine who always knows about the latest drops
+For the valentine who finds humor in the little things

 For the valentine who loves music, but lacks the counter space